aceline0/ECS-171---Group-Project/README.md

 ![K-value optimization fitting graph](/assets/img/knn/kvalue_fitting.png)

 # Discussion
-## Data exploration
+### Data exploration
-* **Data Overview**\
-This can be because of the lack of unique identyfiers in the database where the data was obtained.
-We will remove them because multiple identical samples can lead to biased model, which favors this subset of samples.
+During the exploration stage, it was found that we had no null data.
+This is of course possible, however, one could say that it is unlikely.
+Real-world data is messy, and this dataset had already been processed (with the null data dropped).
+However, encountering duplicate data entries, and thereby having to remove these, strengthened the validity of the dataset.
+This was done since multiple identical samples can lead to a biased model, something you always want to lower in a model.
+Finally, the anonymization of the feature names increased the difficulty of drawing conclusions from our findings.
+However, this is expected since it is real world data, and consumers privacy is in question.

-## Preprocessing
+### Preprocessing
 * **Data Scaling**\
  We can find out if frauds are more likely to happen at a spesific time of the day.\